Therety/How-to-get-WiFi-Password/README.md

-The command I'm going to share here is a command for getting WiFi's password "Quick and Easy".
+The command is a "Quick and Easy" way to get a WiFi password.
 It's just up to you how are you going to use it.

-NECESSARY TO KNOW
-This command is not working on "Not know WiFi's".
-That means, you can't just use it to get anyones WiFi password (that would be silly).
-This command is working only if you were already connected to this Wifi, the password is sotred on your device andthe computer remembers it.
-IT'S NOT A HACKER COMMAND (You are not a hacker when you'll use it, It's a legal command)

-COMMAND:
+The command is legal and it may be removed from future Windows versions.
+It works only on known WiFi's, so an attempt to use this on WiFi that the device was previously not joined at will not work.
+Basically it displays information regarding to SSID you have choosen with password being in plain readable text.

-So to use this command, go straight to CMD. and type:
+To use this command, go to CMD on Windows. and type:

 /: netsh wlan show profile "NAME OF WIFI" key=clear